 But Popeye’s coleslaw isn’t just great with chicken.
-It’s a perfect accompaniment for any protein, like ribs or pork tenderloin.
+It’s a perfect accompaniment for any protein, like ribs, pork tenderloin and smoked tri tip.
 It’s especially tasty with anything that includes BBQ sauce.

 This Popeye’s Coleslaw recipe can easily be recreated at home – so you can enjoy this delicious side dish with your choice of meat without hitting the drive-thru.

 It’s worth making it at home, especially considering it takes only 15 minutes of hands-on time and just a handful of ingredients.